BIGJRA/BIGJRA.github.io/reborn.md

 Down from here, you'll find the teleported fountain. **Remoraid** will jump out for you to battle.

 Return to Tanzan Mountain.
 Inside, you'll find the grunts from earlier.
 Defeat them and return to the museum.
-Talk to the museum guy to get your choice of *Plume Fossil* or *Armor Fossil*, which you can revive for **Archen** and **Tirtouga** respectively.
+Talk to the museum guy to get your choice of *Plume Fossil* or *Armor Fossil*, which you can revive for **Archen** or **Tirtouga** respectively.

 ## Good Rod Encounters and Other Things